Technigo/project-happy-thoughts/README.md

 # Happy Thoughts ❤️

-bla bla bala b
+This week's project was to continue practicing React state by fetching and posting data - happy thoughts - to an API.
+We have worked with an API with three endpoints.

 # View it live

 https://inspiring-lalande-9954d9.netlify.app/

-## The problem
+## What I have achieved

-What component lifecycle means.
+I have learnt:

-How to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.
+- what a component lifecycle means
-How to call APIs from React and put the data into state.
+- how to use the useEffect hook in React to perform actions when components mount, unmount, or when state changes.

-This week you'll be practicing your React state skills by fetching and posting data to an API.
+- how to call APIs from React and put the data into state.

-We've built a simple API to collect 'happy thoughts'.
+I have:

-To achieve this, we've built an API with three endpoints.
-N
+ -fetched message from the API using a GET request

-Fetch messages This will return the latest 20 thoughts from the API,
+- have created and sent new messages using POST with a JSON body

-Send a messageSend a POST request with a JSON body
+- sent likes back - when user like a message - to the API-server using another endpoint and the method POST but without a body

 Like a message When the user clicks the heart button on a thought, send a POST request (with no body) to this URL. **Replace THOUGHT_ID with the `_id` parameter of the thought the user clicked on**